devplayer0/fyp/report.md

 in the platform (with configurable options) to reduce boilerplate.
 For increased flexibility, embedded scripting capabilities could be provided.

-The "pipeline" approach was decided upon for the implementation of the assignment configuration in _Perfgrade_, for its balance of flexibility and relative ease of use for instructors.
+The "pipeline" approach was decided upon for the implementation of assignment configuration in _Perfgrade_, for its balance of flexibility and relative ease of use for instructors.